jaswingumpella/codevision/README.md

 ### Overview experience

 - Analyzer card auto-collapses into a "Latest analysis" summary after a successful run (and automatically hides on compact screens), exposing project ID, repo URL, analyzed timestamp, and quick actions (Edit inputs, View dashboard, Hide/Show panel).
 Errors pop the form back open so inputs stay editable.
+- The analyze form now includes a Branch input (default `main`); values are normalized and echoed back in the summary so it’s obvious whether you’re inspecting `main`, `release/1.1`, etc.
 - A deterministic analysis timeline now includes a live progress bar that shows how far along the analyzer is across `Cloning`, `Overview`, `API`, `Database`, `Logger`, `PCI / PII`, and `Diagrams`, with `Queued / In progress… / Done / Skipped` states.
-- Global search sits above the tab rail; it streams virtualized results (via `react-window`) across classes, endpoints, log statements, and sensitive-data findings and pipes the term into the Overview/API/Logger/PII tabs so they filter in-place.
+- Global search sits above the tab rail; it streams filtered results across classes, endpoints, log statements, and sensitive-data findings and pipes the term into the Overview/API/Logger/PII tabs so they filter in-place.
 - The tab rail stays sticky on desktop/tablet, exposes a `<select>` fallback on narrow screens, and now ships with ARIA roles + keyboard navigation so every panel is reachable without horizontal scrolling.
 - Overview panel now highlights build coordinates, Java version, and external service counts (OpenAPI, SOAP/WSDL, XSD) alongside the class coverage grid.
-A virtualized class directory stays responsive even with thousands of entries.
+The class directory is capped at a scrollable height so it stays usable even with large projects.
 - API specs, database, OpenAPI/WSDL viewers, media inventory, and diagrams behave as before, but tables reuse the global search filters so you can jump directly to the insights you care about.
 - Errors surface as actionable banners that explain the failure (invalid URL, clone/auth issues, timeouts, out-of-memory) and include remediation tips (verify credentials, limit repository size, retry during quieter hours).

+### Snapshots panel

+- A dedicated Snapshots tab lists every stored snapshot (ID, branch, commit hash, captured timestamp, module count) and paginates through long histories without hammering the API.
+- Baseline/Comparison selectors default to “Latest” vs. “Previous” but allow any two versions (even cross-branch).
+The panel renders an immediate diff summary (e.g., “Classes: +3 / −0”) and links to raw JSON.
+- Each row exposes export buttons for the snapshot JSON plus CSV/PDF downloads sized for auditors.
+Filters cover branch names, partial commit hashes, and captured date ranges for quick targeting.

+### Logger & PCI panels

+- Logger Insights adds message-level search, class filter presets, and “Expand All / Collapse All” toggles so large log sets remain scannable.
+The default class filter is empty now (no more stale `com.example.OrderService` placeholder).
+- PCI/PII Scan hides ignored rows by default, provides inline Ignore/Restore buttons (backed by `PATCH /project/{id}/pii-pci/{findingId}`), and keeps the tables/exports in sync after every toggle.
+- CSV/PDF exports for both panels stream directly from the backend so they still work on repositories with thousands of entries, and they mirror whatever filters are applied in the UI.

 ### Prerequisites